david-matheson/rftk/README.md

                             number_of_trees=100,
                             number_of_jobs=5)
     forest = learner.fit(x=X_train, classes=Y_train)

 Under the hood
 --------------
 The core unit of work is a pipeline step.
-A pipeline step reads from input buffers and writes to output buffers.
+A pipeline step reads from inputt buffers and writes to output buffers.
 Pipeline steps are chained into a pipeline.
 Below is simplified pipeline where "->"" lines are the steps, "-" lines are the buffers that are read at each step and "+" lines are the buffers that are written to by each step.

   -> sample feature parameters and random split points
       + feature_params_buffer